 Don’t think that the “Spotify Model” gives you clarity and structure for years to come.
 Kniberg emphasises several times that the video shows a snapshot of a mix of the current situation combined with what they are aiming for.
 In the end, it is not about how the organisation is defined, but instead about how Spotify can adapt and change structure, practices, etc… towards what is needed at that time.
 Another important remark is that “healthy culture heals broken process.”

 I now touched the topic of organisational structure.
 But there’s more.
 These are videos about engineering culture, not about the organisational structure.
 That’s only a small part of the two videos.
 Here are some bad practices that are often not changed when adopting a “Spotify Model”:

 - All squads have to use Scrum as a framework — Not according to Spotify!
 This was a Scrum organisation, but they made all Scrum practices optional.
 They found that some of the standard Scrum practices got in their way.
 They say “Rules are a good start, but break them when needed.”
-Spotify is of the opinion that Agile matters more than Scrum.
+Spotify believes that Agile matters more than Scrum.
 You might not agree with this.
 Note that you then already deviate from how Spotify establishes self-organisation of squads.

-- You have part-time Scrum Masters —That’s not how Spotify does it.
+- You have part-time Scrum Masters — That’s not how Spotify does it.
 They have a bunch of full-time Agile coaches to help anyone to grow.
-By the way: Spotify’s Agile Coaches basically do the same work as Scrum Masters would do, but they allow the squads to find their own preferred Agile way of software development.
+By the way: Spotify’s Agile Coaches do the same work as Scrum Masters would do, but they allow the squads to find their preferred Agile way of software development.